openedx/edx-documentation/en_us/shared/manage_live_course/discussions_students.rst

 .. image:: ../../../shared/images/Discussion_vote.png
  :alt: A post with the Vote icon circled.

-You can sort the list of posts so that the posts with the most votes appear at the top: select the drop-down list of sorting options and select **by most votes**.
+You can sort the list of posts in the discussion navigation pane so that the posts with the most votes appear at the top: select the drop-down list of sorting options and select **by most votes**.

 .. image:: ../../../shared/images/Discussion_sortvotes.png
- :alt: The list of posts with the "by most votes" sorting option and the
+ :alt: The discussion navigation pane with the "by most votes" sorting option
-       number of votes for the post circled.
+       and the number of votes for the post circled.

-The number of votes that each post has received displays in the list of posts.
+The number of votes that each post has received displays in the discussion navigation pane.
 (Votes for responses are not included in the number.)

 .. _Follow Posts: